Framing Routine (FI)

 Students were able to recall the different lines and their slopes, whether they were positive, negative, zero or undefined.
 Having to move around to keep students on task.

-mrob About 7 years ago
+mrob Over 7 years ago

 The activity, we felt went well however as stated our wait time for student response should increase, and allow students more involvement.

-mrob About 7 years ago
+mrob Over 7 years ago

 I was videoed using the FRAMING routine on Feb.
 2,2017.